minetest/contentdb/app/flatpages/help/update_config.md

 up-to-date - for example, if you don't want to make a release for a particular tag.
 Clicking "Save" on "Update Settings" will mark a package as up-to-date.

-## Configuring
+## Configuring Release Creation

 See the [Package Configuration and Releases Guide](/help/package_config/) for documentation on configuring the release creation.

-You can set the min/max Minetest version from the Git repository, and also configure what files are included.
+From the Git repository, you can set the min/max Minetest versions, which files are included, and update the package meta.